 The posture that your body occupies 8-10 hours per day has a dramatic effect on your standing posture; and therefore, your health, vitality and well-being.

-For every inch that the head moves forward in posture, it increases the weight of the head on the neck by approximately 10 pounds!
+For every inch that the head moves forward in posture, the weight of the head on the neck and back is increased by approximately 10 pounds!

 In the example to the right, a forward neck posture of 3 inches increases the weight of the head on the neck by 30 pounds.
 The muscles on the back of the body must engage to keep you standing erect.

 Long term abnormal neck posture leads to muscle strain, disc herniations, arthritis, pinched nerves and instability.
 A major part of head, neck, jaw and shoulder pain is due to poor posture.
-According to the American Journal of Pain Management, posture and function are related in that poor posture is evident in patients with chronic pain related conditions including lower back pain, neck-related headaches, and stress-related illnesses.
+According to the American Journal of Pain Management, posture and function are related in that poor posture is evident in patients with chronic pain- related conditions including lower back pain, neck-related headaches, and stress-related illnesses.
 If you are experiencing pain, tingling and/or numbness in your hand(s), more than likely the cause is your forward shoulder posture and a resulting nerve impingement.
-Therapeutic bodywork can relieve this problem.
+Therapeutic bodywork, along with proper workplace ergonomics, can relieve this problem.